Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 }
 ```

-Now the class that will HomePage object has total control of the "type" of services it passes and HomePage doesn't have to worry about configuring services.
+Now the class that will use HomePage object has total control of the "type" of services it passes and HomePage doesn't have to worry about configuring services.
-This is a small change but it has taken the responsibilty of configuring services from HomePage and it can focus on it's responsibilty.
+This is a small change but it has taken the responsibilty of configuring services from HomePage and it can focus on its responsibilty.

 If we have a test class we can now do something like:
 ``` js